markmckeown/digby/README.md

 # Digby: A Rust-based Key-Value Store

-Digby is an embedded key-value store written in Rust, built as a learning project to learn Rust and explore database implementation concepts.
+Digby is an embedded key-value store written in Rust, built as a project to learn Rust and explore database implementation concepts.
 It uses a B+ Tree as its core data structure.

+Anything with a '(?)' indicating this is not confirmed.

 ## Features

 *   **B+ Tree Based**: Use a B+ tree for storing  key-value pairs.
 *   **Global & Table-based Stores**: Supports a root global B+ Tree as well as independent B+ trees (tables), all stored in a single file.
 *   **Large Item Support**: Large keys and values can be stored with 64 bit sizes.
 They are stored using overflow pages and they can be compressed with LZ4 (similar to TOAST in Postgres except everything is stored in the same file).
 Large keys are indexed using a combination of their prefix and a SHA256 hash.
 The first 223 bytes of the key is used as a prefix plus 32 bytes for SHA256, this allows lexical sorting up to 223 bytes of key.
-*   **Copy-On-Write (COW)**: Based on "B-trees, Shadowing, and Clones" paper, similar to ZFS and BcacheFS.
+*   **Copy-On-Write (COW)**: Based on "B-trees, Shadowing, and Clones" paper, similar to ZFS and BcacheFS filesystems and mdb database (?).
 *   **Deletion**: Implements deletion without requiring complex tree rebalancing, based on "Deletion Without Rebalancing in Multiway Search Trees" paper.
 *   **Data Integrity and Security**:
     *   Uses xxhash32 checksums for page integrity verification.
     *   Optional AES-128-GCM encryption for all stored content, which includes its own integrity checks.
 *   **Configurable**: Block/page size is configurable.
+Currently fixed when database is created but goal is to support multiple block sizes at the same time, similar to ZFS.
 *   **Compression**: Optional lz4 compression for large keys and values.
 *   **Large Store Support**: Page numbers are 64 bits to support very large databases.
-*   **Head and Tail Compression**: Head and tail compression in B+ tree nodes based on https://www.cs.purdue.edu/homes/csjgwang/pubs/SIGMOD24_BtreeCompression.pdf
+*   **Head and Tail Compression**: Head and tail compression in B+ tree nodes based on `https://www.cs.purdue.edu/homes/csjgwang/pubs/SIGMOD24_BtreeCompression.pdf`
 *   **Transactions**: Support for transactions to make multiple changes to the DB in an atomic operation which is isolated from readers.
+All updates are durable, the D in ACID; changes are sync'd to the disk before returning control to the client.

 ## Usage